 For adults and children over 5 years old, lung (pulmonary) function tests are used to check how well the lungs are working.
-Poor lung function is a sign that your asthma isn't well-controlled.
-In some cases, lung function tests are also used in asthma emergencies to help check the severity of an asthma attack or how well treatment is working.
+Poor lung function is a sign that your asthma isn't well controlled.
+In some cases, lung function tests are also used in asthma emergencies to help your doctor understand the severity of an asthma attack or how well treatment is working.

 Lung function tests include:

 Peak flow.
 Your doctor may take a peak flow reading when you come in for a scheduled visit or for emergency treatment during an asthma attack.
 This test measures how quickly you can breathe out.
 You may also use a peak flow meter at home to monitor your lung function.